-The spiny lobster populations in Bermuda are currently quite healthy.
-If people abide by the regulations, the populations should remain that way.
+If people abide by the regulations, the populations should improve.

 Anyone wishing to catch lobsters will need to get a license from the Department of Environmental Protection in the Botanical Gardens.
 The recreational lobster diver license is $130.
 In addition to the closed season and minimum legal size, licensed divers must:

 • Only take two lobsters per day

 • Land the lobsters whole (i.e. it is not permitted to wring the tail at sea)

 • Not take, injure, sell, purchase or be in possession of a lobster that is bearing eggs (i.e. berried)

 • Only use a noose or snare.
 Spearing a lobster is prohibited.